caltechlibrary/newt/newt_yaml_syntax.md

 This property is used by Newt Mustache.
 It is ignore by Newt router and code generator.

 templates
-: (optional: newtmustache) this holds a list of template objects
+: (optional: newtmustache) this holds a list of template objects.

 ### template object model

 The template objects are used by Newt Mustache template engine.
 If you're not using it you can skip these.

 `request [METHOD ][PATH]`
 : (required) This holds the request HTTP method and path.
-If the HTTP method is missing a POST is assumed
+If the HTTP method is missing a POST is assumed.

 `template`
 : (required: newtmustache only) This is the path to the template associated with request.
 NOTE: Pandoc web service does not support partial templates.
 Mustache does support partial templates